HomeLatest NewsTelecomAmid closure buzz, top banks seek repayment breather for Vodafone Idea

 Vodafone Idea’s gross debt as of June 30 was Rs 1.9 trillion, comprising of deferred spectrum payment obligations of Rs 1.06 trillion and an adjusted gross revenue liability of Rs 621.8 billion, its latest stock exchange filing in June showed.

 The adjusted gross revenue is the usage and licensing fee that telecom operators are charged by the Indian government.
-The mobile operator also reported that it owes Rs 234 billion ($3.18 billion) to institutions.
+The operator also reported that it owes Rs 234 billion ($3.18 billion) to financial institutions.

 Advertisement